 Hawaii Medical Marijuana Program

-Legislators in 2000 approved Senate Bill 862, which allows for medical marijuana patients to possess three ounces of cannabis and seven plants.
+Legislators in 2000 approved Senate Bill 862, which allows for medical marijuana patients to possess four ounces of cannabis.

-Requirements For a Medical Marijuana Card in Hawaii:
+How to Apply for a Medical Marijuana Card in Hawaii

 To apply for a medical marijuana card in Hawaii, you must meet the following criteria:

 - You must be a resident of Hawaii, with proof of residency